 Dolphin, bird and reptile spotting on St John’s Island

 Looking for fun weekend plans with the kids?
 How about a quick trip to the nearby island of St John’s?
 Pack your suncream, waterbottles, and a picnic along with a sense of adventure (and binoculars) and off you go!
-You could just go for the empty beach chill out (be warned there’s not much shade), or download the NEW DIY trail e-guide from NParks and get your little adventurers on a nature hunt to seek out dolphins, reptiles and migratory birds!
+You could just go for the empty beach chill out (be warned there’s not much shade), or download the DIY trail e-guide from NParks and get your little adventurers on a nature hunt to seek out dolphins, reptiles and migratory birds!

 Getting to St John’s Island